stanislav-zaprudskiy/awx-operator/README.md

 * It adds a [`PreStop`](https://kubernetes.io/docs/concepts/containers/container-lifecycle-hooks/#hook-handler-execution)
-  hook script, which will keep AWX Pods in terminating state up to `terminationGracePeriodSeconds` or earlier if the script is finished and normal AWX processes shutdown happend.
+  hook script, which will keep AWX Pods in terminating state until it finished, up to `terminationGracePeriodSeconds`.

   > This grace period applies to the total time it takes for both the PreStop
   > hook to execute and for the Container to stop normally